Jaso1024/LSTMGAN-StoryTitles/README.md

 # StoryTItles
-Generation of story titles through the combined use of Autoencoders, GANs and RNNs
+Generation of story titles through the combined use of Autoencoders and GANs

 ## TODO
 - Finish Readme